berylcczhang/TEST/README.md

 The SLUG repository contains several subdirectories.

-* *bin*: this contains the slug source code when it is compiled
+* *bin*: this contains the slug source code when it is compiled, as well as the paralle wrapper python script
 * *doc*: this contains documentation for the code
 * *lib*: this contains the data files required by the code
     - *lib/atmospheres*: contains stellar atmosphere models